davidliang2008/CategorySystem/README.md

 # Category System
-A flexible category system - corresponding to one of my Stack Overflow question: https://stackoverflow.com/a/48132102/2410655
+A flexible category system - infinite self-referential hierarchical category structure corresponding to one of my Stack Overflow question: https://stackoverflow.com/a/48132102/2410655